Whatsapp Icon

 STAGE I COLON CANCER TREATMENT

-Stage I includes cancers, which were part of a polyp.
+Stage I includes cancers, which are part of a polyp.
 If the polyp is completely removed during colonoscopy, without cancer cells at the edges (margins) of the removed piece, no further treatment may be required.
-If cancer in the polyp is of high quality, or cancer cells are at the polyp edges, further surgery may be required.
+If cancer in the polyp is of high quality or cancer cells are at the polyp edges, further surgery may be required.
 In cancers that are not in a polyp, partial colectomy is the preferred procedure in removing the colon portion that has cancer and surrounding lymph nodes.
 You will not typically need any more treatment.

 STAGE II COLON CANCER TREATMENT